finalLy134/fl-dispatch/README.md

 ## Configure Colors and Prefixes

-The colors and prefixes are editable in the `colors.json`
+The colors and prefixes are editable in the `colors.json` **IMPORTANT:** If you do copy from these templates down here don't forget to remove the `#`'s because it may cause errors.

 ### Default Colors
 In order to change the default colors simply change the `backgroundColor` `foregroundColor` as you wish.